marlon20m/Anywhere-on-Earth-Time-Converter/README.md

 With it you can see what time your assignment or meeting is set for Anywhere on Earth(AoE) Time or you can check the current time in (AoE)!

 ### Usage:

 In Your Terminal run: python anywhere_on_earth_converter.py

+### In Action:

+Check this program in action on YouTube: https://www.youtube.com/watch?v=Iguq964kJdc